LeGaZViper/Angela/README.md

 # Locus Defender

+_Warning: The game is dark and not suitable for children or those who are easily disturbed.
+Contains jumpscares and flashy effects.
+Player caution advised!_

 Hi and welcome to my little game project!

-This simple game is about defending a motherboard from hostiles.
-Nothing special at the moment, but it's getting there.
+This simple game is about defending a lovely soul named Angela.
+The hostiles seem like a threat at first glance, but is it really them who are evil?
+Will you seek a revenge or justice?

 ![alt text](banner.png)

 Written in: plain JavaScript

 Platform: PC Browser (IE not welcome)

+Genre: Action/Horror

 Development software: VS Code, Blender, Paint.net, sfxr